Event

 AI-Powered Features

-Now, here’s where things get really exciting!
-Many modern photo asset organizers are incorporating artificial intelligence (AI) to make your life much easier.
+Here’s where things get really exciting!
+Many modern players are now integrating artificial intelligence (AI), and this AI enhances photo management software to make your life much easier.
 AI can revolutionize how you manage your photos by automating tasks that would normally take up a lot of time.

 For example, Image Content Analysis allows AI to automatically tag and categorize your photos based on the objects, scenes, or themes within them, saving you the trouble of manual tagging.
 Face Recognition technology can help you easily find photos of specific people without having to manually tag each one.
 Need that perfect beach sunset photo?
 With Search by Description, simply type a description like “beach sunset,” and AI will locate it for you in seconds.
 And with Search by Similarities, AI can quickly identify photos with similar compositions, colors, or elements, enabling you to find images that share a common aesthetic or theme with just one click.